 Not always.
 Some patients may be able to complete the evaluation through telemedicine.
 The appointment still must be handled by a qualified physician who can evaluate eligibility under Texas law.

 No. Medical marijuana prescriptions in Texas must be entered by physicians who are registered with the Compassionate Use Program.
+A regular doctor may understand your history but still may not be able to enter a CURT prescription.

 Caregivers or legal guardians may be involved when appropriate, especially for minors or patients who need support.
 The physician and dispensing organization can explain what documentation may be required.